Webdev-DavidM/Todo-drag-and-drop/README.md

 **Still to do**
 1) Fix the glitch when items are dragged
 2) Improve the UI styling
+3) Add JWT to authorise changing the todos
-3) Add a ci/cd pipeline to automatically deploy once tests are passed via github to s3
+4) Add a ci/cd pipeline to automatically deploy once tests are passed via github to s3
-4) Create a login and sign up so the protected route can work
+5) Create a login and sign up so the protected route can work
-5) Show the saved board for a selected user
+6) Show the saved board for a selected user
-6) Creat testing with jest and react testing library which would include the following tests
+7) Creat testing with jest and react testing library which would include the following tests

 i)If the user is not logged in they are taken to the login screen